JoeWainer/joewainer.github.io/README.md

 ## Stripe Record Usage API

 This [API document](https://app.swaggerhub.com/apis-docs/JoeWainer/StripeUsageRecordsMock/2021-12-15/
-) allows Stripe users to report customer usage and metrics to stripe for metered billing of subscription prices.
+) allows Stripe users to report customer usage and metrics to Stripe for metered billing of subscription prices.

 I wrote the API document as part of a course on OpenAPI specification and Swagger.
 The project was to recreate the [record usage section](https://stripe.com/docs/api/usage_records) from Stripe's documentation.